kris-2211/Design-Patterns/README.md

   - When there must be exactly one instance of a class.
   - When it must be accessible to clients from a well-known access point.
   - When the sole instance should be extensible by subclassing.
+- **Example**
+  Singleton: A printer spooler in a system should have only one instance.
+The PrinterSpooler class ensures that only one instance of itself is created and provides a global point of access to that instance.
 - **Related Patterns**
   - Builder
   - Abstract Factory